MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-high-cpu-usage-issues.md

 _Applies to:_ &nbsp; SQL Server

 This article provides a procedure to diagnose and fix issues that are caused by high CPU usage on a computer that's running Microsoft SQL Server.
-Although there are many possible causes of high CPU usage that occur in SQL Server, the following causes are the most common:
+Although there are many possible causes of high CPU usage that occur in SQL Server, the following are the most common causes:

 - High logical reads that are caused by table or index scans because of the following conditions:
   - Out-of-date statistics
   - Missing indexes
   - [Parameter sensitive plan (PSP) issues](/azure/azure-sql/identify-query-performance-issues)
   - Poorly designed queries
-- Increases in workload
+- Increase in workload

 You can use the following steps to troubleshoot high-CPU-usage issues in SQL Server.